 This Bariloche Discovery tour will give you the chance to visit the highlights of the area and its beautiful landscapes plus enjoy a customized multi-sport adventure.
 Includes trekking and kayaking in magnificent scenery.

-The one thing that most travelers to Argentina agree on is the sheer diversity in scenery and opportunities to explore.
-Camping is de rigeur and expected.
-While the entire continent boasts adventure, no country can compete when it comes down to the sheer volume of activities available to the visitor to Argentina.
+The one thing that most travellers agree on is the sheer diversity in scenery and opportunities to explore.
+Camping is de rigueur and indeed almost expected in this part of the world.
+While the entire continent boasts adventure, no country can compete when it comes down to the sheer volume of activities available to visitors.

 Culture – The people of Buenos Aires, perhaps with good reason, view themselves responsible for the ‘Argentine Culture’.
 With nearly thirty percent of the nation's population residing in the greater area, it is the birthplace of the tango and has architecture reminiscent of some of the grandest European cities.

 Rafting – Argentina has no shortage of rivers, hundreds of miles suited to rafters of all skill levels.
 Though most tours rarely exceed a rapid Class 4, there exists the potential for the adrenaline junkie to find Class 5 rapids.
-Rafting trips are commonplace in the west of Argentina from as far north as Salta to Barriloche in Patagonia.
+Rafting trips are commonplace in the west of the country from as far north as Salta to San Carlos de Bariloche in Patagonia.

 Wildlife – It could be argued that if Noah indeed built an ark to survive a flood of forty days and forty nights, that he unloaded half of it on Argentina's coastline and allowed each animal to find its way to a micro climate that suited each best.
 The volume and variety of creatures roaming, slithering, scurrying, prowling or flying over this country is truly amazing.